May.

 17

-Jean-Louis Deniot
+Jean-Louis Deniot I

-I keep using the words fresh and balanced when describing what I love about Jean-Louis’s designs, but I also love the feel of richness and comfort.
-In another area of the living room, notice how the 18th century details on the ceiling, paneling and the marble fireplace are in perfect balance with the modern sofas from Ochre.
+Also in the living room, notice how the 18th century details on the ceiling, paneling and the marble fireplace are in perfect balance with the modern sofas from Ochre.

 This plush little nook in the dining room is the perfect place to curl up with a glass of wine and a good book.
 Also, it’s a creative way to give purpose to an under-utilized space.